 Paris also has an abandoned railway line circling its outskirts, which can make for a great stroll.

 We’ve already covered the Seine.
 But we haven’t covered what covers the Seine.
 And that’s a catalogue of historical and beautiful bridges!
-We even made a guide about the most beautiful of them, check it out.

 With 37 of them spanning the Seine, Paris offers a rich selection of bridges.
 Some of the best include the medieval-looking Pont des Arts, the iconic Pont Alexandre III, and the Pont d’léna, which sits at the foot of the Eiffel Tower.